flight24/Weather-clock-/README.md

 **Features:**
 - 280×380 rounded-corner window
 - Semi-transparent frosted glass effect that blends into the desktop
+- Auto GPS-location on startup, falls back to last saved city on failure
 - Does not appear in the taskbar and does not interfere with other windows
 - Automatically remembers window position after closing
 - Supports startup on boot